 View Rates

-Democrats say government incentives like the EV tax credit can help accelerate the transition to more sustainable vehicles, which help achieve critical environmental goals.
+Democrats say government incentives like the EV tax credit can accelerate the transition to more sustainable vehicles, which would help achieve critical environmental goals.
 But Trump argues EVs are too expensive, and he says they can’t travel far enough to support widespread adoption.
 He’s also broadly skeptical of the idea that human activity is causing climate change; he scaled back dozens of environmental policies during his term.

 In just about every campaign speech recently, Trump has attacked Democrats' pro-EV positions while promising to end what he calls "mandates" for electric vehicles, referring to emissions standards that would require over half of new cars sold in the U.S. to be EVs by 2032.
 (Experts say these standards fall well short of being a "mandate," and Vice President Kamala Harris has been reassuring voters that she "will never tell you what kind of car you have to drive.")